-When Ron Husband started to forget things – dates, names, appointments . . . daft things, important things – it took a while to realise that this was ‘a different form of forgetting’.
-But it was just the first sign of the illness that gradually took him away from the family he loved.
+When Ron Husband starts to forget things – dates, names, appointments . . . daft things, important things – it takes a while to realise that this is “a different form of forgetting.”
+But it is just the first sign of the illness that gradually takes him away from the family he loves.
 An emotional, personal account written from the perspective of an elderly father diagnosed with dementia, this book may aid children to empathise with a family member’s experience of dementia.

 by Jordan Sonnenblick (Ages 12+)

 After an injury ends former star pitcher Peter Friedman’s athletic dreams, he concentrates on photography.
 This leads him to a girlfriend, new fame as a high school sports photographer, and a deeper relationship with the beloved grandfather who gives Pete all of his professional camera gear after realising he has dementia.
-A good book for teenagers navigating difficult changes and a grandparent’s dementi
+A good book for teenagers navigating difficult changes and grandparents’ dementia.

-Special thanks to National Library Board for contributing to the book list.
+Special thanks to the National Library Board (NLB) for contributing to the book list.